santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Draft.md

 - **Emotional** (how customers want to feel or avoid feeling during the process, such as confidence, satisfaction, or avoiding frustration)
 - **Social** (how customers want to be perceived by others, including considerations of status, identity, and competence)

 Understanding these three dimensions allows companies to see beyond surface-level customer attributes and focus on underlying motivations.
-This is why JTBD moves past traditional demographic segmentation - it identifies why products are hired regardless of who does the hiring.
+This is why JTBD moves past traditional demographic analysis - it identifies why products are hired regardless of who does the hiring.

 For example, a 24-year-old marketing associate working long hours and a 60-year-old retiree with mobility challenges might both hire the same meal delivery service.
 Despite their demographic differences, they share the job of "having a convenient, high-quality meal without the burden of shopping, preparation, and cleanup."
 Demographic profiles fail to predict this purchasing behaviour because the causal mechanism is the job itself, not customer attributes.